Note: This article has affiliate links.

 Learning how to protect your data privacy can be tricky.
 Your browser history can be stolen and can be used without your consent.
 In many cases, you may not even know your private information has been disclosed.
 You will soon know about two such incidents.

 You can prevent your online activities from being disclosed without your consent.
 One way to keep your online data secure is to avoid using the internet altogether.
-Another way is to use a virtual private network from a service provider such as NordVPN.
+Another way is to use a virtual private network from a service provider.
 This service can help you solve the problem of how to hide your IP address, which use servers to encrypt your online visits.

 Why you need a VPN